fiorenzo1963/rogue/README.md

 ## Options and Features

 - This version has modified to run on 2018 versions of MacOS, Linux and FreeBSD.
+  - Major bug fixes in object placement.
-  - Several bug fixes.
+  - Other minor bug fixes.
-  - Added Rookie/Veteran mode.
+  - Added Rookie/Warrior mode.
 The "R" flag will be shown at the end of the status line when in Rookie mode.
-    - Veteran mode is the original behavior.
+    - Warrior mode is the original behavior.
     - Rookie mode gives you better weapon and armor, and much higher chances of finding a roomfull of monsters.
 This gives you more chances of acquiring resources.

-- To run in "Veteran" mode: rogue
+- To run in "Warrior" mode: rogue
 - To run in "Rookie" mode: rogue -r
-- To print scores for "Veteran" mode: rogue -s
+- To print scores for "Warrior" mode: rogue -s
 - To print scores for "Rookie" mode: rogue -r -s
 - To restore a saved game: rogue save_file